edgexfoundry/device-sdk-c/docs/configuration.md

 ScheduleEvents specified here will be posted to core-metadata if they do not already exist.
 A number of limitations apply to these ScheduleEvents:

 * Specification of parameters is not implemented.
-* Only local discovery and device commands are supported.
+* Only local discovery and device GET commands are supported.
 Paths should therefore be `/api/v1/discovery` or begin with `/api/v1/device/`.
 * ScheduleEvents will be configured for implementation within the device service, not by support-scheduler.

 ## Watchers section